Guillermo López Langarica

 Guillermo López Langarica (1968 – 25 September 2008) was a Mexican YouTube celebrity, who accidentally rose to fame in 2007.
-Prior to his death he was mostly known as 'El Canaca', (the Canaca guy).
-More recently he is remembered as 'Don Memo'.
+Prior to his death, he was mostly known as El Canaca, (the Canaca guy).
+He was later remembered as 'Don Memo'.

 Early life

-He was born in 1968 in El Salto, Jalisco.
+López Langarica was born in 1968 in El Salto, Jalisco.
+Before the 2002 incident that ultimately led to his viral fame years later, López Langarica lived the life of an ordinary businessman or merchant (comerciante).
+He was involved in the sale of food products, operating primarily in the region around the Central de Abastos (Supply Center) in Guadalajara.

 Rise to fame

 López Langarica came to the public spotlight when he was detained in Guadalajara, Jalisco, for speed-driving under the influence of alcohol in 2002.
-He was interviewed and featured in a TV show titled 'El Show de la Barandilla', which mostly aired comical police interventions against drunkards, through Canal 4 de Guadalajara, a company belonging to the Televisa consortium.
-A few years later, his video was uploaded to YouTube and quickly gained nationwide fame.
+He was interviewed and featured in the TV show El Show de la Barandilla, which mostly aired comical police interventions against drunks, through Canal 4 de Guadalajara, a company belonging to the Televisa consortium.
+A few years later, his video was uploaded to YouTube and quickly gained notoriety.

-In the video, López Langarica explains to the reporter how he was wrongly detained, as he was drunk-driving but had not 'crashed yet'.
-He also claimed the police officers robbed him of $50,000 Mexican pesos, explaining he had a pack of a hundred $500 pesos bills.
+In the video, he explains how he was wrongly detained, as he was drunk-driving but had not 'crashed yet'.
+He claimed the police officers robbed him of $50,000 Mexican pesos, explaining he had a pack of a hundred $500 pesos bills.
 (Y mis cincuenta mil pesos ¿qué?)
-When asked about his income's origins he claimed to work at Promotora Mexicana Gaitán, a commerce located at Calle 6 No.630 with phone number of 671-33-33 (with the then recent change from 7- to 8-digit phone numbers gone into effect two years earlier, in his alcohol-induced state he forgot to mention a 3 before the phone number).
-He identified himself as the owner's son, a man named Miguel Ángel Gaytán Uribe, who also allegedly served as President of an organization called 'CANACA', acronym which, he said, stands for 'Centrales de Abastos de la República Mexicana'.
-Finally, he asks the cameraman to tape his right ankle, angrily accusing the officers of restraining him like a pig. (¡Me amarraron como puerco!)
+When asked about his income's origins he claimed to work at Promotora Mexicana Gaitán, a commerce located at Calle 6 No.630 with phone number of 671-33-33 (with the then recent change from 7- to 8-digit phone numbers gone into effect two years earlier, in his inebriated state he forgot to mention a 3 before the phone number).
+He identified himself as the son o the owner, Miguel Ángel Gaytán Uribe, who also allegedly served as President of an organization called CANACA, an acronym ghat he said stands for 'Centrales de Abastos de la República Mexicana'.
+Finally, he asked the cameraman to tape his right ankle, angrily accusing the officers of restraining him like a pig. (¡Me amarraron como puerco!)

-The YouTube video was an instant phenomenon, receiving over ten million views to date.
+The YouTube video was an instant phenomenon, receiving over ten million views as of 2022.
 López Langarica rose to national fame because of his comical explanation of events, places, and his catchphrases '¿Y qué?
 No he chocado' (So what?
 I haven't crashed yet), 'Apúntele bien' ("Write this down"), 'Soy hijo del papá' (I'm son of the father) referring to his relation with "the owner", '¡Me amarraron como puerco!'
-(They tied me like a pig!!), and his definition of the acronym CANACA.
+(They tied me like a pig!!), and his definition of CANACA.